oxylabs/product-integrations/datacenter-proxies/PHP/README.md

 ## Global variables

-Setup the script using the following constants
+Set up the script using the following constants

 * USERNAME (String) - Username of a proxy user
 * PASSWORD (String) - Password of a proxy user